Noel Kipre

 Noel Dodo Kipre (born 9 April 1972) is an Ivorian former footballer.

 Kipra formerly played with Perak FA in Malaysia.
 He only had a short stint in Malaysia football league.
 He then played for FC Energie Cottbus in 2.
-Fußball-Bundesliga, SV Babelsberg 03 in the Regionalliga Nordost and later for Wuppertaler SV in Regionalliga Nord.
+Bundesliga, SV Babelsberg 03 in the Regionalliga Nordost and later for Wuppertaler SV in Regionalliga Nord.

 He made five appearances for the Ivory Coast national football team, including playing in the 1998 FIFA World Cup qualifying rounds.